oakstreetfalls/oakstreetfalls.github.io/Analysis/Autodesk/Autodesk.md

 # Autodesk
 7/31/2017

-Forged training class receipt and certificate, then submitted expense report including mileage.
+Forged training class receipt and certificate, then submitted expense report including mileage, for a total of $1,603.50.

 |Description|Amount|
 |---|--:|